jovanSlavujevic96/ASP.NET-Core-Crash-Course/README.md

 	* For <i>Authentication Type</i> select <b>Individual accounts</b> in order to generate interaction with Database
 	* Check-in <i>Configure for HTTPS</i>
 * In order to generate git ignore open command prompt within project directory and enter <b>dotnet new ignore</b> command

+## MVC

+* MVC stands for "Model, View and Controller"
+* Model = classes (objects)
+* View = web page (Razor HTML)
+* Controller = connects models, business logic and web pages.

+## Introduction to the MVC Design Pattern

+The MVC desing pattern helps to enforce <u>separation of concerns</u> to help you avoid mixing presentation logic, business logic, and data access logic together.

+* Model: manages the behavior and data
+* View: manages the display of data
+* Controller: handles page events and navigation between pages